-The ethnic cleansing during and immediately after World War II, the century-old deficit in mother tongue teaching of minorities, followed by the callousness of the communist decades, the disappearance of closed communities and the growing uniformity caused by mass communication have all contributed to the process of linguistic assimilation.
+The population relocations, during and immediately after World War II, accelerated the process of linguistic assimilation of cultural minorities.
+This homogenisation culminated the century-old deficit in mother tongue teaching of minorities, the disappearance of closed communities and the growing uniformity caused by mass communication.

-In 1995 the government ratified the European Charter for Regional or Minority Languages in respect to Croatian, German, Greek, Romanian, Serbian, Slovak, and Slovene, but not to Romani (as opposed to Romania or Serbia for instance in this last respect).
-In fact only a minority of Roma people speak a Gypsy dialect.
+In 1995 the government ratified the European Charter for Regional or Minority Languages in respect to Croatian, German, Romanian, Serbian, Slovak, and Slovene, but not to Romani (as opposed to at least 11 countries in this last respect).
+In fact, only a minority of Roma people speak a Gypsy dialect.

 The practice of bilingual street-signs is increasing in villages of mixed ethnicity.